-- Ride cautiously and keep your hands on the handlebar and feet on the footpegs. - Keep passenger's hands on the seat strap or your waist, passenger's feet on the footpegs while riding. - Always consider the safety of your passenger, as well as other drivers and riders.
+- Ride cautiously and keep your hands on the handlebar and feet on the footpegs. - Keep passenger's hands onto the grab rails or your waist, passenger's feet on the footpegs while riding. - Always consider the safety of your passenger, as well as other drivers and riders.